Below is a short history of the Kootenay Brain Injury Association

 We offer a variety of workshops and training to all the areas we serve through out the year.
 Check out the calendar of events for upcoming workshops.

-KBIA partners with the City of Trail, Trail RCMP detachment, Gerick’s cycle and sports and EX Rock radio station for our annual Bike Rodeo.
-This is held every year in May, and it is a great way to bring awareness of bicycle and helmet safety with children ages 5-12 years of age.
-Hope to see you there!
+Partnered with City of Trail, Trail RCMP, Gerick’s Cycle & Sports and EZ Rock our annual Bike Rodeo is in May.
+A way to bring awareness of bicycle and helmet safety to children 5-12 yrs old.

-We can support with housing, income assistance, job or volunteer placement, medical appointments and referrals to supports for maintain independence.
+To maintain independence, we can support with housing, income assistance, job or volunteer placement, medical appointments and referrals.

-The referral process is simple and can be completed in person over the phone or by coming into one of our office spaces.
-We work closely with many different agencies to support our members to support the overall recovery process.
+It can be completed in person or over the phone.
+We work closely with many different agencies to support our members in the overall recovery process.

-These happen periodically through out the year and can be anything from a BBQ in your local area to participation at a hockey game.
+Throughout the year, from a BBQ in your local area to participating at a hockey game.
 All special events can be found on the calendar.

-The Gallery is in the Waneta Mall in Trail by the food court and displays many different forms of art work that has been created by our members.
-Come and check out what our members have created!
+Located in Trail at the Waneta Mall, on display are many different forms of art work created by our members.
+Come and check out the talent our members have!

 Description of Services